omnivore-app/omnivore/ml/digest-score/README.md

 # digest-score

-The digest-score is a combination of two scores: `interaction_score` which is how likely it is the user opens the library_item and `time_bonus_score` which is how fresh the article is.
-In the future we might remove the `time_bonus_score` and move that to the mixing step.
+The digest-score is the result of calculating the user's `interaction_score` which is how likely it is the user opens the library_item.

 ## Creating features